 - Significant observed adverse effect level

-This is the highest level of industrial noise control, where evidence suggests there might be significant effects of health and quality of life.
+This is the highest level of industrial noise control, where evidence suggests there might be significant effects on health and quality of life.

 The Health and Safety Executive Standards for Industrial Noise Control

-These standards are in place because noise pollution in construction can potentially contribute to poor quality of life, causing one or more of the issues listed below:
+These standards are in place because sources of noise pollution on construction sites can potentially contribute to poor quality of life, causing one or more of the issues listed below:

 - Partial or total loss of hearing